hoodunit/purescript-payload/README.md

 ## Guards

-Payload borrows a concept of request guards from the [Rust Rocket library](https://rocket.rs/v0.4/guide/requests/#request-guards).
-A request guard is a function that is called before the handler is called that returns an arbitrary value that the handler function receives.
+Payload borrows a concept called request guards from the [Rust Rocket library](https://rocket.rs/v0.4/guide/requests/#request-guards).
+A request guard is a function that is called before handlers are called that returns an arbitrary value that the handler function receives.
 It can also error or forward, in which case the handler is never called.

-For example, this spec defines two guards.
-The `/admin` endpoint will only be called if an `AdminUser` can be produced by the guard from the request.
-Similarly the `/user` endpoint will only be called if a `User` can be obtained from the request.
-This provides a compile-time guarantee that handlers will only be called with authenticated requests.
+A typical use case might be to decode and validate an authorization header or cookie.

+Guards can be added to an endpoint by listing the guards by name in the API spec as a type-level list, e.g. `guards :: Guards ("guard1" : "guard2" : Nil)`.
+The listed guards will be called in order before the handler function is called.
+The value returned by a guard is specified separately at the root of the spec, and the guard functions themselves are passed to the server as a record.
+A guard name specified din a route must match a guard name in the top-level guards spec, and all guards must be passed in to the server by name when it is started, or the code won't compile.

+For example, this API spec defines two guards:

 ```purescript
 spec :: Spec